wkhere/stackless/Doc/library/os.rst

    Return an open file object connected to the file descriptor *fd*.
 The *mode* and *bufsize* arguments have the same meaning as the corresponding arguments to the built-in :func:`open` function.

+   When specified, the *mode* argument must start with one of the letters ``'r'``, ``'w'``, or ``'a'``, otherwise a :exc:`ValueError` is raised.

+   On Unix, when the *mode* argument starts with ``'a'``, the *O_APPEND* flag is set on the file descriptor (which the :c:func:`fdopen` implementation already does on most platforms).

    Availability: Unix, Windows.

-   When specified, the *mode* argument must start with one of the letters ``'r'``, ``'w'``, or ``'a'``, otherwise a :exc:`ValueError` is raised.

-   On Unix, when the *mode* argument starts with ``'a'``, the *O_APPEND* flag is set on the file descriptor (which the :cfunc:`fdopen` implementation already does on most platforms).

 .. _os-fd-ops: